Vietnam.vn - Nền tảng quảng bá Việt Nam

 Australia has rejected Beijing's suggestion to link wine to other trade issues as the two countries seek to improve their frayed relationship, the agriculture minister said on Sunday (September 24).

-China's removal of tariffs on Australian barley last month has raised hopes of an easing of tariffs on wine, imposed from 2021, that have hampered the country's wine exports.
+China's removal of tariffs last month on Australian barley has raised hopes of easing tariffs on wine, imposed from 2021, which have hampered the country's wine exports.

 Australian wine in a store in Beijing, China.
 Photo: Reuters